Deanwood–Minnesota Avenue Line

-The Deanwood–Minnesota Ave Line, designated Route U7, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Deanwood station and Minnesota Avenue station of the Orange Line of the Washington Metro.
-The line runs every 20–24 minutes during weekdays, every 24 minutes on Saturdays and every 30 minutes on Sundays.
-Trips take roughly 30 minutes.
-During weekday midday and all day on Saturday, trips are extended from Minnesota Avenue to Greenway (Minnesota Ave. & Ridge Road) which roughly take 32 minutes.
+The Deanwood–Minnesota Avenue Line, designated Route U7, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Deanwood station and Minnesota Avenue station of the Orange and Silver Lines of the Washington Metro.
+The line ran every 20–24 minutes during weekdays, every 24 minutes on Saturdays and every 30 minutes on Sundays.
+Trips took roughly 30 minutes to complete.
+During weekday midday and all day on Saturday, trips were extended from Minnesota Avenue to Greenway (Minnesota Ave. & Ridge Road) which roughly took 32 minutes to complete.

 Background

-Route U7 operates between Deanwood station and Minnesota Avenue station via Mayfair, providing residents quick and easy access to Metrorail stations running along the former route V7 and V8 routings.
-Route U7 operates out of Southern Avenue division during the weekdays and out of Bladensburg division during the weekends.
+Route U7 operated between Deanwood station and Minnesota Avenue station via Mayfair, providing residents quick and easy access to Metrorail stations running along the former route V7 and V8 routings.
+Route U7 operated out of Bladensburg division.

 History

 During WMATA's Fiscal Year of 2015, they announced a series of proposals of simplification affecting the current routes U2, U4, U5, U6, U8, V7, V8, and V9.

 At the time of the proposals, the routes were suffering from on-time performances, and several bus bunching on the routes.